 For since the creation of the world God’s invisible qualities—his eternal power and divine nature—have been clearly seen, being understood from what has been made, so that men are without excuse(Romans 1:20).

-But God also created the means for mankind to utilize systematic research and methods by which he could organize his observations of nature into general laws.
+But God also created the means for mankind to utilize systematic research and methods by which we could organize our observations of nature into general laws.
 This is science, which is not in opposition to God; on the contrary, God created science as a vitally important implement, which people could employ to confirm both the existence and the creativity of God.

 It is true that many scientists, whether unwittingly or intentionally, have presented so-called “evidence” of several bogus scientific discoveries—for instance, indicating that certain anthropological findings are something which, in fact, they are not.
 Unfortunately, this has led many, who believe in a Creator God, to look with stark skepticism upon virtually any and all scientific discoveries, particularly when such findings strongly indicate that the universe (and the earth) are exceedingly old.